Conference Speakers

 Timothy J. Foley

-Gideon's Broken Promise: Inadequate Defense and Bad Lawyering
+Gideon's Broken Promise: Inadequate Defense

 Timothy J. Foley is an Assistant Federal Defender in Sacramento specializing in capital habeas cases.
 He has represented death row inmates in California, Nevada, and Arizona, and currently teaches a Death Penalty Seminar at King Hall (UC Davis) School of Law.
 He has taught at Boalt Hall School of Law, Hastings School of Law, and the University of San Francisco School of Law.
 His articles on death penalty, habeas corpus and criminal defense have appeared in the California Criminal Defense Practice Reporter, The Champion, CACJ Forum, Loyola Law Review and other publications.